DIY Clay Leaf Bowls make the most wonderful gifts – we make a bunch of them every Christmas time!

-- Optional – I used a primer before we painted the bowls – to give it a good sealing coat first, and then I used a gloss sealant at the end – to seal it make it shiny and to last longer.
+- Optional – I used a primer before we painted the bowls – to give it a good sealing coat first, and then I used a gloss sealant at the end – to seal it and make it shiny, and long-lasting.
 You can get both a primer and sealant in spray format – makes it much easier to use!

 - A big leaf or 10 – make sure you choose ones with big veins!